surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 - SSH port of the database server
 - Database port number

-if connecting with separate database host the you need to provide following information to your BIPlus analyst:
+if connecting with separate database host the you need to provide following information to your BI Plus analyst:

 IP address or DNS name of the database server as seen from the tunnel server Database port number as seen from the tunnel server